Bike to Work Week

 I have an existing team on the website.
 Are we automatically registered for this BTWW?

-If you are already registered on the site, you must log a trip after April 4th, 2019 to be considered a spring 2019 participant.
+If you are already registered on the site, you must log a trip after September 3rd, 2019 to be considered a fall 2019 participant.

 Can schools participate in Bike to Work Week?